Accepting applications: 2025-2026 (VSLO opens mid-to-late February)

 What you'll need

-Permission Number: Contact Wendy Thompson (wendy.thompson@duke.edu or 919-684-3170) with your preferred rotation dates requesting an enrollment permission number.
-Once student successfully enrolls with permission number, they are automatically accepted.
+Permission Number: Contact Wendy Thompson (wendy.thompson@duke.edu or 919-684-3170) requesting an enrollment permission number with your preferred rotation dates.
+Once students successfully enroll with a permission number, they are automatically accepted.

 What you'll need

-Before applying, determine if you're eligibility (i.e. affiliation agreement between schools, participation requirements, and more) by visiting the Duke University School of Medicine, Office of the Registrar web site for Visiting Students.
-Contact Scott Campbell at scott.campbell@duke.edu or 919-684-8042 for questions.
+Before applying, determine your eligibility (e.g., affiliation agreement between schools, participation requirements, and more) by visiting the Duke University School of Medicine, Office of the Registrar web site for Visiting Students.
+If you have questions, Contact Scott Campbell at scott.campbell@duke.edu or 919-684-8042.

 Application Process

-- Completed Orthopaedic application and upload to VSAS
+- Completed Orthopaedic application and upload to VSLO.

-- Statement should include a brief description of students background, educational experience, honors, extracurricular activities, research activities and interests, plans for residency training, and future goals.
+- The statement should include a brief description of the student's background, educational experience, honors, extracurricular activities, research activities and interests, plans for residency training, and future goals.

-- Letter should come from an orthopaedic surgeon (preferred, not required) with whom you’ve worked in a clinical setting or a research project.
+- The letter should come from an orthopaedic surgeon (preferred, not required) with whom you’ve worked in a clinical setting or a research project.

-- USMLE Step 1 or Step 2 (or COMLEX Step 1): Upload to VSAS
+- USMLE Step 1 or Step 2 (or COMLEX Step 1): Upload to VSLO.

 Preferred Dates

-Students should specify all dates that they are available.
+Students should specify all dates on which they are available.
 It is not possible to offer every student their top/only preference.

 Notification